carlotagordillo2/Housing-factor/README.md

 5. 📝 **Reporting**: Summarized key insights into reports for easier reference.

 ## Results 📊
-hrough our analysis, we identified several key insights:
+Through our analysis, we identified several key insights:

 - **High Demand, Limited Supply**: Major cities like Madrid, Barcelona, Seville, and Málaga exhibit high Social Security affiliation rates but have limited housing availability.
 This suggests a supply-demand imbalance, making these cities potential targets for new housing developments.